CityOfNewYork/nyco-patterns/README.md

-# NYC Opportunity components and stylesheet extension for NYC.gov.
+# NYC Opportunity components and stylesheet extension for NYC.gov

 This library maintains common agency patterns for NYC Opportunity.
 View the [demonstration site here for documentation](https://cityofnewyork.github.io/nyco-patterns/).